stevegraham/restafarian/examples.md

 When the server rejects a representation submitted by the client the status code is 422 and errors are returned as an object on the `_errors` property of the response.
-The property name of the resource object corresponds to the property on the representation, the property value is an array of error strings pertaining to that property.
+The property name of the errors object corresponds to the property on the representation, the property value is an array of error strings pertaining to that property.